 Current and recent research activities include:

 ‘Fear-suffused environments or potential to rehabilitate?
-Prison architecture, design and technology and the lived experience of carceral spaces (£728k) This project, entitled “‘Fear-suffused environments’ or potential to rehabilitate?
-Prison architecture, design and technology and the lived experience of carceral spaces”, addresses two over-arching questions – how are penal aims and philosophies (that is, what prison is ‘for’) expressed in prison architecture and design, and how effective is prison architecture, design and technology (ADT) in conveying and delivering that penal purpose?
+Prison architecture, design and technology and the lived experience of carceral spaces (£728k) This project addresses two over-arching questions – how are penal aims and philosophies (that is, what prison is ‘for’) expressed in prison architecture and design, and how effective is prison architecture, design and technology (ADT) in conveying and delivering that penal purpose?
 The study seeks to meet its objectives by (a) studying the process of designing new prison buildings in order to understand what it is that architects are asked to deliver and how they achieve this, and (b) studying ADT’s impacts and effects on a range of end users, focusing on the experience of occupying and moving in and around prison spaces, in relation to prisoners’ quality of life and wellbeing, perceptions of penal legitimacy, compliance with the regime, prisoner-staff relations, staff work satisfaction and so on.

 ‘Breaking the Cycle’: Prison Visitation and Recidivism in the UK (£361k) This new research project investigates the relationship between prison visitation and recidivism, specifically exploring the spatialities of prison visiting.
 Macro-level statistical analysis in parallel with innovative mixed-methods research into prison visiting facilities identifies the nature of this relationship and its socio-spatial context, informing policy towards visitation and the design of visiting spaces, and contributing to broader debates about prisoner rehabilitation and resettlement.